You Only Have 10 CALENDAR Days To Contact The DMV To Initiate Your Defense.

 - In most instances, the test vial is sealed in an evidence envelope to protect its integrity and to prevent the test tube from being co-mingled with other samples.
 In doing this, the Chain of Custody is established.

-- At this point, the blood sample is either retained by the blood tech or released to the arresting officer so that it can be secured in an evidence refrigerator until it is picked up and tested by the county or state crime lab.
+- At this point, the blood sample is either retained by the blood tech or released to the arresting officer so that it can be secured.

 - Only those laboratories certified by the California State Department of Public Health may analyze blood samples to be used in criminal and administrative proceedings.

 - The forensic laboratory must be in substantial compliance with Title 17 of the California Code of Regulations.

 - The Gas Chromatograph used to analyze the blood sample must be routinely maintained and checked for accuracy.

 - The “chain of custody” must be maintained to clearly identify any person who possessed the blood evidence.

 - Once delivered to the Forensic Laboratory, the blood vial should be protected and stored in a stable environment which normally means in a refrigerated storage location.